 - Use it to make homemade guacamole or avocado salsa.

 - Top off your favorite dishes — think avocado pasta, avocado sandwich or avocado chicken salad.

 - Put it on your skin as a natural moisturizer, or use it to make a soothing avocado hair mask.

 Need some recipes to help get you going?
 Here are a few simple avocado recipes that you can try out, and learn to get avocado benefits in your diet:

 - Vegan Avocado Toast Recipe

 Risks and Side Effects

 When consumed in moderation, avocado can be a nutritious and delicious addition to a balanced diet.
-However, there are some people who may need to limit their consumption of this superstar fruit.
+However, there are some people who may need to limit their consumption of this superfood.

 Although uncommon, some people may also have an avocado allergy, which can cause food allergy symptoms like hives, itching and swelling.
 Those with a latex allergy should also be mindful about eating avocados, as the cross-reactivity can trigger an allergic reaction in some cases.

-Finally, keep in mind that, despite the many avocado benefits, more is not always better.
-In fact, there are a high amount of calories in avocado, so going overboard could potentially lead to weight gain, especially if you’re not making other adjustments in your diet to account for these extra calories.
+Finally, keep in mind that more is not always better.
+In fact, there is a high amount of calories in avocado, so going overboard could potentially lead to weight gain, especially if you’re not making other adjustments in your diet to account for these extra calories.

 - Are avocados good for you?
 Potential benefits of avocado include improved heart health, increased weight loss, enhanced digestive health and better blood sugar levels.
 Avocado benefits may also include the ability to help improve mood; support eye, skin and hair health; fight cancer cell growth; and reduce the risk of arthritis and metabolic syndrome.